dod91/documentation/docs/intro.md

 ## Create a new prize pool

-You can create a new **prize pool** by just defining its name and accepting the terms of service.
+You can create a new **prize pool** by just defining its name and accepting the terms of service .

 ## Configure the prize pool